The Clear Edge

 He told me, “I thought monthly reviews were for people who weren’t busy enough.
 Turns out, that’s exactly why I needed them.”

 The issue isn’t whether you’re executing.
-It’s whether you’re tracking what execution costs.
+It’s whether you’re tracking what that execution costs.

 A consultant at $67K/month ran quarterly reviews (not monthly).
 Felt responsible.